traefik/traefik/docs/content/providers/consul-catalog.md

 _Optional_

-`cert` is the path to the public certificate to use for Consul communication.
+`cert` is the path to the public certificate used for the secure connection to Consul Catalog.
 When using this option, setting the `key` option is required.

 ```yaml tab="File (YAML)"